Jasmin Shojai

 Jasmin Shojai (born 21 July 1994) is an Australian model and actor.
 She was named Australia's top glamour model for two consecutive years, 2017 and 2018.

 Early life

 Shojai was born in Sydney and is of Persian and German ancestry.

 Career

 Shojai got her first modeling job in October 2015.
 She was named Australia's top glamour model for two consecutive years, 2017 and 2018.
 She appeared in Playboy Croatia, for which she received "Playmate of the Month".
 She has appeared in FHM and Maxim magazines.

 Personal life

-Shojia has spoken publicly about a former abusive relationship and the way she handled it.
+Shojai has spoken publicly about a former abusive relationship and the way she handled it.